SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab.md

                                                     </h4>

                                                     <p>
-                                                      AutomatedLab has a concept of “roles” that are installed after a VM OS is installed.&nbsp;<a href="http://automatedlab.org/en/latest/Wiki/roles/">Here are a list</a>&nbsp;of predefined / “built in” roles.
+                                                      AutomatedLab has a concept of “roles” that are installed after a VM OS is installed.&nbsp;[Here are a list](http://automatedlab.org/en/latest/Wiki/roles/)&nbsp;of predefined / “built in” roles.
 Associating a role with a VM will install applications such as Exchange, Active Directory, SharePoint, SQL, lots of good stuff and more.
 You associate a role with a VM using the&nbsp;<code>&lt;strong>-Roles&lt;/strong></code>&nbsp;parameter with the&nbsp;<code>&lt;strong>Add-LabMachineDefinition&lt;/strong></code>&nbsp;command.
                                                     </p>

                                                     <p>